 Overall Impressions of the B-Vitamins and Anxiety Reduction

 Anecdotally, many people struggling with anxiety have noted that they have seen a decrease in their anxiety levels after taking B-Vitamin Complex.
-That means that it's possible that B-Vitamins could improve anxiety levels.
+But it is more likely to be an example of the placebo effect.
+There is not yet any research indicating that B-Vitamins reduce anxiety.

 It would be useful if more research was conducted.
 There is a lack of true studies that control successfully for B-Vitamin's effects on anxiety symptoms.
 However, it's not advised to simply start taking B-Vitamins and hope that they improve anxiety.
 There is currently no reason to believe it will have much benefit.